r-arvind/weather-app/README.md

 * I am using the [Dark Sky API](https://darksky.net/poweredby/) for this Weather App.
 It allows only 1000 API calls per day (obviously the free version).
 Try not to reload the page again & again and please don't spam the server for requests! <br />
 * Kindly refrain from using my weather API to build any of your other weather apps.
 * This is still in development phase and not ready for use yet.
 Do not trust the data from this app yet.
 Use it at your own risk!
+* Also, I have no clue about the compatibility of this app.
+I tested it on chrome in Android.
+Not sure about IOS. <b>Do tell me if you test it in any other interface.
+You can create an issue for it</b>

 ## Usage